 Businesses with a widespread customer-base or a strategic marketing need

 Yes.
 Carriers will filter and block most A2P messaging use cases and suspected spam based on content and messaging per second.
+Very soon, all outbound messages will be blocked unless the phone number is registered to a 10DLC campaign (more information about what 10DLC is and how to register coming soon).

 Yes.
 Carriers will filter and block users who are suspected of sending spam or nuisance calls and messages.
 See FreeClimb's Acceptable Use Policy and CTIA Best Practices to avoid any violations which may lead to filtering, blocking, and/or suspension of your account.